FascinatedBox/lily/README.md

 ### import

-A module can be imported through, for example, `import server` or `import postgre as db`.
+A module can be imported through, for example, `import server` or `import postgres as db`.
 The contents of the module are then accessible, but only through the name given (say, `server.httpmethod` or `db.Conn`.
 As of right now, all module imports are namespaced in some way (there is no `from x import *` equivalent right now).

 The code at the toplevel of a module is run once, and only for the first time the module is imported.